 How is cluttering treated?

-Therapy for clutterers generally addresses the contributing problems first before focusing directly on fluency.
+Therapy for people who clutter generally addresses what impacts communication breakdowns the most.
 Ordinarily, one of the first goals of therapy is to reduce the speaking rate, although this may not be easy for the clutterer to achieve.
-Some clutterers respond well to "timing" their speech to a delayed auditory feedback (DAF) device; some do not.
-Another technique that has been found helpful with younger clutterers is to use the analogy of a speedo-meter wherein rapid speech is above the "speed limit" and "speeding tickets" are given for exceeding the "limit."
+It is common for those with cluttering to use pausing less frequently than speakers without cluttering.
+Therefore, one way to achieve a slower rate that is in line with what their system can handle is to insert pauses in natural places.
 Often the clutterer must be taught to pause deliberately.
-If the person is unaware of where to pause, it may be useful to write some unintelligible sentences (from a tape recording) that he or she has actually said, first without spaces between words and then with normal spacing.
+If the person is unaware of where to pause, it may be useful to write some unintelligible sentences (from a recording) that he or she has actually said, first without spaces between words and then with normal spacing.
 Seeing the difference can often assist in learning to find appropriate pause locations.
+Another technique that has been found helpful with young clutterers is to use the analogy of a speedometer wherein rapid speech is above the “speed limit” and “speeding tickets” are given for exceeding the “limit.”

-As noted, many clutterers also stutter.
+As noted, many people who clutter also stutter.
 And often the cluttering is covered up or masked by the stuttering.
 In some of these individuals, the cluttering emerges as the individual gets control of the stuttering or begins to stutter less.
-Yet, whether or not the clutterer also stutters (or previously stuttered), any therapy techniques that focus attention on fluency targets such as easy onset of the voice, more prolonged syllables, or correct breathing can also help the person to manage many of the cluttering symptoms.
-The important thing is that the clutterer learn to pay attention to - or monitor- his or her speech and do anything that makes it easier to remember to do so.
-Some adults who clutter are better able to monitor if they listen daily to a tape with a short sample of their disorganized cluttered speech and, immediately following, a sample of their clear, monitored speech.
-Some clutterers even find it helpful to listen to and compare these "wrong" and "right" speech samples several times a day.
+Yet, whether or not the clutterer also stutters (or previously stuttered), any therapy techniques that focus attention on fluency targets such as easy onset of the voice or more prolonged syllables can also help the person to manage many of the cluttering symptoms.
+The important thing is that the clutterer learn to pay attention to—or monitor—his or her speech and do anything that makes it easier to remember to do so.
+Practicing pausing and/or emphasizing all sounds and/or syllables in words even when not needed helps the person who clutters to better monitor their speech and realize sooner when a real communication breakdown has occurred.

 What is the likelihood that therapy will help?